13. Dec 2022

 SPM

 Swift Package Manager (SPM) is a tool for managing the distribution of code written in the Swift language.
 The advantage is that we can integrate dependencies into projects directly through Xcode.
 Unlike CocoaPods, the files are only stored on local devices and do not "inflate" the project size.
-However, developers are not happy that with every build of the application, all dependencies are also built, which increases the length of the build.
-Another unpleasant fact is that SPM has not yet matched CocoaPods in the number of libraries provided.
+SPM now supports most common libraries, including Firebase, and is therefore our preferred choice for new projects.

 Tools